 About Morgan On Science

-I believe that the current system of research funding is totally screwed up.
+I believe that the current system of research funding is messed up.
 Researchers spend way too much time writing grants, few of which succeed in getting the money needed to keep a research program going.
 This results in an endless treadmill of grant writing, and an ever-shrinking amount of time for doing the research itself.
 It causes a reversal of priorities from why most of us got into science in the first place.

 I believe there is a better way to operate in this broken system.
 That way is to write clearer and more compelling grant proposals, so that the recipients of your communication get to share in your excitement and passion, and therefore want to give you funding to move forward with it.
 I believe the better way is quality and clarity, compared to quantity and confusion.